 The next size up is a Rehoboam, and anything of this size or above is very rare and generally only bottled for special purposes, rather than general sale.
 How much wine is in a Rehoboam?
 A Rehoboam-sized bottle of wine contains 4,500 ml or 4.5 litres of wine.

 How many bottles in a Rehoboam?
 You get 6 standard-sized bottles of wine per Rehoboam bottle, which means up to 36 glasses.
 This size of a Rehoboam bottle is able to handle a decent-sized dinner party (up to 20 guests) on its own.

 Methuselah/Imperial bottle size: how much wine is in a Methuselah?

 For wine-tasting events with 40 to 70 people, you’ll definitely want a wine bottle of this size.

-How big is a Methuselah?
-A Methuselah-sized bottle of wine contains 6,000 ml, or 6 litres of wine.
+How much wine is in a Methuselah/how big is a Methuselah?
+A Methuselah-sized bottle of wine contains 6,000 ml or 6 litres of wine.

 How many bottles in a Methuselah?
-You get eight standard-sized bottles of wine per Methuselah bottle, or 48 glasses of wine.
+You get 8 standard-sized bottles of wine per Methuselah bottle or 48 glasses of wine.